-The title 'Partner' conveys that the person is a senior member within their respective division, and is among the group of persons who hold anequity interest (shareholder) in its parent entity, Findex Group Limited.
-The only professional service offering which is conducted by a partnership is the Crowe Australasia external audit division.
+The title 'Partner' conveys that the person is a senior member within their respective division, and is among the group of persons who hold an equity interest (shareholder) in its parent entity, Findex Group Limited.
+The only professional service offering which is conducted by a partnership is external audit, conducted via the Crowe Australasia external audit division and Unison SMSF Audit.
 All other professional services offered by Findex Group Limited are conducted by a privately owned organisation and/or its subsidiaries.

-Findex (Aust) Ply Ltd, trading as Crowe Australasia is a member of Crowe Global, a Swiss verein.
+Findex (Aust) Pty Ltd, trading as Crowe Australasia is a member of Crowe Global, a Swiss verein.
 Each member firm of Crowe Global is a separate and independent legal entity.
-Findex (Aust) Ply Ltd and its affiliates are not responsible or liable for any acts or omissions of Crowe Global or any other member of Crowe Global.
-Crowe Global does not render any professional services and does not have an ownership or partnership interest in
+Findex (Aust) Pty Ltd and its affiliates are not responsible or liable for any acts or omissions of Crowe Global crowe Global crowe Global does not render any professional services and does not have an ownership or partnership interest in Findex (Aust) Pty Ltd. Services are provided by Crowe Albury, an affiliate of Findex (Aust) Pty Ltd. Liability limited by a scheme approved under Professional Standards Legislation.
+Liability limited other than for acts or omissions of financial services licensees.